-- operates with a high-seat density of 189 seats which will increase by 4% to 197 on the Boeing 737-8200 aircraft, the first of which delivered in June 2021, and an all-economy configuration, as opposed to the 162 seats and two-class configuration of the Boeing 737-800 aircraft used by traditional network airlines, reducing fuel burn and emissions per seat-kilometer flown.
-The Lauda Europe A320 fleet has a high density of 180 seats: - has reduced per passenger/Km emissions through high load factors (95% in fiscal year 2020, pre Covid-19); - better utilizes existing infrastructure by operating out of underutilized secondary and regional airports throughout Europe, which limits the use of holding patterns and taxiing times, thus reducing fuel burn and emissions and reducing the need for new airport infrastructure; - provides mainly direct services as opposed to connecting flights, in order to limit the need for passengers to transfer at main hubs and thus reduces the number of take-offs and landings per journey from four to two, reducing fuel burn and emissions per journey; and - has minimal scheduled late-night departures of aircraft, reducing the impact of noise emissions.
+- operates with a high-seat density of 189 seats on the Boeing 737-800NGs and 197 on the Boeing 737-8200 aircraft.
+This is in contrast to the 162 seats and two-class configuration of the Boeing 737-800 aircraft used by traditional network airlines, reducing fuel burn and emissions per passenger/kilometer flown.
+The Lauda Europe A320 fleet has a high density of 180 seats; - has reduced per passenger/Km emissions through high load factors (95% in fiscal year 2020, pre Covid-19); - better utilizes existing infrastructure by operating out of underutilized secondary and regional airports throughout Europe, which limits the use of holding patterns and taxiing times, thus reducing fuel burn and emissions and reducing the need for new airport infrastructure; - provides mainly direct services as opposed to connecting flights, in order to limit the need for passengers to transfer at main hubs and thus reduces the number of take-offs and landings per journey from four to two, reducing fuel burn and emissions per journey; and - has minimal scheduled late-night departures of aircraft, reducing the impact of noise emissions.

-Since 2020, the French legislature has been considering a proposal to ban certain short-haul flights, specifically where a suitable train alternative exists.
-If passed, the legislation is expected to come into force in 2022 and could encourage other states to consider similar restrictions.
+In 2021, a law was passed in France prohibiting domestic flights where an alternative direct train service operates in under 2.5 hours, with an exception made for connecting flights.
+This exception distorts the market, giving an unfair advantage to airlines which operate connecting flight networks.
+The European Commission is currently investigating this possible breach of the EU freedom to provide services, and the French government has not yet adopted a necessary implementing decree that defines appropriate train alternatives and eligible connecting flights.
+There is currently no visibility on when the prohibition will enter into force.
 Ryanair does not believe that any such measures can in fact make a significant contribution to reducing aviation's environmental impact given that over half of all emissions from European aviation come from long-haul flights (which account for just a few percent of total European flights) and has argued that policy-makers should instead focus on measures that discourage connecting flights, the most environmentally inefficient form of air travel.
 A widespread introduction of bans on short haul flights could have a negative impact on the Company's results and operations.